Mindfulness exercises for anxiety and stress are becoming increasingly popular at work and at home.

 Exercise: Test out some of these recommended applications to start practicing mindfulness.

 Exercise: Start writing a short paragraph daily in your journal of your feelings and worries.
-You could also try out Therachat as a way to track your emotions.
+You could also try out Therachat a free mobile app to track your emotions and symptoms, and learn how to journal.

 How to be mindful every day